TGM-HIT/syt5-gek1051-mobile-application-budgeteer/README.md

 You can find our technical Document about the project with this link to [Overleaf](https://www.overleaf.com/project/65f41d465a6e99a691ac9d7f)

+## Stories

+You can find our User Stories in the [Stories.md](https://github.com/TGM-HIT/syt5-gek1051-mobile-application-budgeteer/blob/main/STORIES.md)

+## Contribution

+If you want to contribute to our project please read through our [Contribution.md](https://github.com/TGM-HIT/syt5-gek1051-mobile-application-budgeteer/blob/main/CONTRIBUTION.md)

 ## Contact

 For further questions feel free to write an email to the following email address: